chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 #### Prizes

-Your age group for the Championship in any year is determined by your age on January 1st.
+Your age group for the Championship in any year is determined by your age on April 1st.
 Prizes will be awarded for each age group for both male and female categories for each section winners, eg Fell Lady Vet 40.

 * The groups are as follows: Male U20, M Senior, MV35, MV40, MV45, MV50, MV55, MV60, MV65, MV70, MV75, MV80, Female U20, F Senior, LV35, LV40, LV45, LV50, LV55, LV60, LV65, LV70, LV75, LV80.
 * The Sections are Road, Trail/Cross Country and Fell.